mistergough/mistergough.github.io/about/index.md

 A lot of the above means that I need to write a lot.
 And over the past few years I've written a lot more.
 I think it's something I'd like to pursue in a more organised way so I'm always happy to get tips on that.

 Finally, I'd really like to become a better photographer although I don't get to spend a lot of time on it.
-I'm always happy to receive [constructive criticism](https://www.flickr.com/photos/mistergough/).
+Feel free to send me [constructive criticism](https://www.flickr.com/photos/mistergough/).